How to make white wine?

 Third stage: pre-fermentation cold maceration

 The harvested grapes - whether crushed or not - are placed in a press, which crushes the grapes to release the must (juice).
-This is a delicate operation, as the aim is to avoid crushing the stalks or pips, which could give the wine an acidic taste.Fifth stage: settling
+This is a delicate operation, since the aim is to avoid crushing the stalks or pips, which could give the wine an acidic taste.Fifth stage: settling

 The resulting juice is cloudy because it contains a lot of stalk debris and other particles.
 This debris, known as "bourbes", must be removed sparingly, as a wine that has been over-silted will not have enough nutrients to ensure proper fermentation.
 On the other hand, if the settling is insufficient, the resulting wine risks losing its aromatic finesse.Sixth stage: alcoholic fermentation